Gateway API Support

 Cilium Gateway API Support

-Cilium supports Gateway API v1.0.0 for below resources, all the Core conformance tests are passed.
+Cilium supports Gateway API v1.5.1 for below resources, all the Core conformance tests are passed.

 Prerequisites

-Similar to Ingress, Gateway API controller creates a service of LoadBalancer type, so your environment will need to support this.
+By default, the Gateway API controller creates a service of LoadBalancer type, so your environment will need to support this.
+Alternatively, since Cilium 1.16+, you can directly expose the Cilium L7 proxy on the host network.

 Installation